List of Terminator: The Sarah Connor Chronicles characters: Jesse Flores

-On a side note, Jesse told Derek Reese that the fresh scar on her waist was caused by a rampant re-programmed T-888 who turned on her squad but details of that event were never unfolded in the show.

 G

 Andy Goode

 Andrew "Andy" David Goode (introduced in "The Turk"), portrayed by Brendan Hines, was a young college dropout from Caltech who interned with Cyberdyne Systems, and worked as an assistant to Miles Dyson.
 His experience at Cyberdyne helped him create the Turk, an advanced artificial intelligence chess playing program.
 Sarah destroyed it by setting fire to his home, fearing the Turk would lead to the creation of Skynet, although Goode would later rebuild it.
 He did however note that the "New" Turk had significant "personality" differences than the "Original" Turk.
 Andy had a romantic interest with Sarah.

 In the episode "Queen's Gambit", Andy was killed after a chess tournament by Kyle Reese's brother, Derek Reese, who then claimed someone else stole Goode's artificial intelligence prototype.

 Goode is shown in the episode "Dungeons and Dragons", in a future world during Derek's flashback.
 In it Goode appears older and had renamed himself as William Wisher, a Human Resistance soldier and a friend of the Reese brothers.
-After being captured by Skynet's Machine Network, he reveals to Derek Reese that he is one of the ten or fifteen people responsible for creating Skynet.
+After being captured by Skynet's machine network, he reveals to Derek that he is one of the ten or fifteen people responsible for creating Skynet.
 Before Derek made his journey through time, Goode gives a nod to Derek implying that he knows what Derek's mission must be.
 Near the end of the episode, it is explained that Derek kills Andy when he travels back through time to the present timeline of the previous episode, extinguishing Andy as part of the group who would create Skynet.
-His family later cremated his body during his funeral.

 In the episode "Born To Run" it is revealed that the New Turk — now evolved into the AI dubbed John Henry — is not destined to become Skynet, but rather oppose it.
-The episode "To The Lighthouse" reveals that another AI in the present, which shares an identical code as the Turk in the present, attempted to compromise John Henry at ZeiraCorp.
+The episode "To The Lighthouse" reveals that another AI in the present, which shares an identical code with the new Turk, attempted to compromise John Henry at ZeiraCorp.
 This AI — referred to as John Henry's "brother" - is connected to Kaliba, a company which has apparently been run by Skynet agents.

-The real-life William Wisher Jr. was a screenwriting partner of James Cameron who helped write the first two Terminator films, who also made cameo appearances in both films.
+The real-life William Wisher Jr. was a screenwriting partner of James Cameron who helped write the first two Terminator films, and also made cameo appearances in both films.